Previous question: English Parliament

-The "previous question" was initially used in the English Parliament in 1604.
-At that time, use of this motion was intended not to end debate, but to suppress the main question for the rest of the session (similar to an objection to the consideration of a question).
-It could be debated and when put to a vote, an affirmative vote on the previous question would put the main motion to a immediate vote, while a negative vote on the previous question would end consideration of the main motion altogether for the day.
-Although rarely used, this same form of the motion still exists in Parliament.
+The first instance of the "previous question" being used in the English Parliament dates back to 25 May 1604.
+At that time, use of this motion was intended not to end debate, but to suppress the main question for the rest of the sitting (similar to an objection to the consideration of a question).
+It could be debated and when put to a vote, an affirmative vote on the previous question would put the main motion to an immediate vote, while a negative vote on the previous question would end consideration of the main motion altogether for the day.